kbarnes3/BaseDjangoAngular/Setup-Server-Environment.md

 Finishing up global server deployment
 -------------------------------------
 The files in config/ubuntu-18.04/global can impact all the Django sites running on the server, so they aren't routinely deployed.
-After your first deployment, or after updating these files, they need to be explictly deployed.
+After your first deployment, or after updating these files, they need to be explicitly deployed.
 They can be deployed with:
 ```fab --hosts $user$@$a.b.c.d$ deploy_global_config $deployment$```
 Note that no changes are made to ```$deployment$```, the files are just copied from that deployment at its current state.
 You may need to deploy to ```$deployment$``` to ensure recent updates to the global files are in the deployment's repo first.
 See the next section for details on deploying.